The Gateway Pundit: Other

 In September 2018, after psychology professor Christine Blasey Ford alleged that U.S. Supreme Court nominee Brett Kavanaugh had sexually assaulted her in the 1980s when they were teenagers, The Gateway Pundit published an article erroneously claiming that Kavanaugh's mother, a district court judge in Maryland, had once ruled in a foreclosure case against Dr. Ford's parents, creating what The Gateway Pundit called "bad blood" between the two families.
 In an update, The Gateway Pundit noted, "CBS News reports the case was settled amicably and the Blaseys kept their house."

 On October 30, 2018, NBC News and The Atlantic published articles detailing a scheme to falsely accuse Robert Mueller of sexual misconduct in 1974.
 The articles reported involvement by Jack Burkman and Jacob Wohl, the latter a writer for The Gateway Pundit.
 Hours after these reports, The Gateway Pundit published on its site "exclusive documents" about a "very credible witness" to support the accusations against Mueller.
 Each document had in its header the phrase "International Private Intelligence", the business slogan of Surefire Intelligence, a firm created by Wohl.
 The site removed the documents later that day, stating they were investigating the matter, as well as "serious allegations against Jacob Wohl".
-The following day, The Gateway Pundit owner Jim Hoft retweeted Wohl's comment suggesting Mueller's office was actually behind the scheme.
+The following day, Hoft retweeted Wohl's comment suggesting Mueller's office was actually behind the scheme.
 Mueller's office had days earlier referred the scheme to the FBI.
 Burkman and Wohl convened a press conference outside Washington on November 1, ostensibly to present a woman who they said signed an affidavit, which Gateway Pundit had published, accusing Mueller of raping her in a New York hotel room in 2010 – on a date he was contemporaneously reported by The Washington Post to be serving jury duty in Washington.
 The men accused Mueller's office of "leaking" the eight year-old Post story to discredit their allegations.
 The purported accuser, a Carolyne Cass, did not appear at the press conference, with the men asserting she had panicked in fear of her life and taken a flight to another location.
 Soon after the press conference, Hoft announced that The Gateway Pundit had "suspended [their] relationship" with Wohl.